Shanover77/mini_ats/readme.md

 ## Note

 - Ensure that the 'resumes' and 'jds' folders contain the relevant files before running the script.
+- To use exclusive mode where you want to consider only one JD file, add an _ before the file only.
+The program will skip all jds except for that file.

 Feel free to customize the program according to your specific needs.